mbjerkness/stack/Readme.md

 - an auto-scaling group of instances to run your services
 - a multi-az VPC with different subnets for availability
 - self-managed services run via docker and ECS
-- an ELB and ECS definition for each service
+- an ALB and ECS definition for each service
 - docker logs that populate in CloudWatch
 - a bastion node for manual SSH access
-- automatic ELB logging to S3
+- automatic ALB logging to S3

 Start from scratch or selectively add it to your existing infrastructure, the Stack is yours to customize and tweak.